-I am an Assistant Professor of Political Science and Public Policy in the Department of Government at the London School of Economics.
+I am an Assistant Professor (Associate beginning August 1, 2019) of Political Science and Public Policy in the Department of Government at the London School of Economics.

 My primary research focuses on the politics of transparency and accountability reforms around the world.
 My work on access to information laws has investigated the successes and failures of institutional reforms, both across countries and at state and local levels in Mexico and South Africa.
 I am now working to apply computational social science tools to administrative records of citizen-government interactions, in order to better understand the ways in which citizens demand information from their governments, and use that information to pursue accountability.
 I am also working on the global and domestic politics of movements for transparency and open government, through institutions such as the Open Government Partnership.